 What Is a Fiduciary Duty?

 A fiduciary duty is a legal responsibility to put the interests of another party before your own.
-If someone has a fiduciary duty to you, he or she must act solely in your financial interests and not, for example, recommend a strategy that doesn’t benefit you but instead provides a kickback for the person making the recommendation.
+If someone has a fiduciary duty to you, he or she must act solely in your financial interests.
+This means they can’t, for example, recommend a strategy that doesn’t benefit you, but instead provides a kickback.

-You can think of fiduciary duty like the doctor-patient relationship, where one party has a duty to put the other party’s interests first.
+You can think of fiduciary duty like the doctor-patient relationship.
+One party has a duty to put the other party’s interests first.

 The fiduciary duty is important for guiding the actions of the professionals who deal with clients’ money.
 It’s also important because, when violated, it provides an avenue to legal action.

-If a financial professional who doesn’t have a fiduciary duty to you has been knowingly selling you low-performing, high-fee investments, you don’t have the legal standing that you would have if you were in the same situation with a fiduciary.
+Say a financial professional who doesn’t have a fiduciary duty to you has been knowingly selling you low-performing, high-fee investments.
+You don’t have the legal standing that you would have if you were in the same situation with a fiduciary.

 Related Article: Can You Trust Your Financial Advisor?